a line drawing of a tree

 Charles and Sarah's children:

-My ancestors were all white.
+My ancestors were all white, as were all these third great-uncles and third great-aunts.
 But my closest DNA match on this branch of the family on ancestry.com - in fact, for any of my family on my great grandmother's side - is black.
-His adoptive father and I have been in contact, as I have been with another close DNA match as well, also African American.
+That person's adoptive father and I have been in contact, as I have been with another close DNA match as well, also African American.
 It's through contact with that latter match that I have slowly pieced together that we share a common ancestor - Charles Henderson Mansfield.
-But what we don't know is which of Charles' descendants is the link we are looking for.
+We don't know is which of Charles' descendants is the link we are looking for, but another descendant contacted me in January 2024 with a likely candidate.

 About Charles Bedford Mansfield: